AtlanticR/MSP/SearchPEZ/README.md

 Output of this code can be visulized here: http://rpubs.com/MaritimesMSP/SearchPEZ

-If you have any questions contact Gordana.Lazin@dfo-mpo.gc.ca or Catalina.Gomez@dfo-mpo.gc.ca
+If you have any questions contact gregory.puncher@dfo-mpo.gc.ca, Catalina.Gomez@dfo-mpo.gc.ca or Gordana.Lazin@dfo-mpo.gc.ca.